 - 1 tablespoon olive oil, divided

 - 2 tablespoons fresh parsley chopped

-- Heat a large sauté pan to medium and melt butter.
-Add garlic and onions and sauté until garlic is fragrant and onions are translucent.
+- Turn heat down to medium and add onion and garlic.
+Saute for 1-2 minutes until garlic is fragrant and onions are translucent.

-- Sauté until cabbage is slightly browned and wilted then add fresh parsley and serve.
+- Sauté until cabbage is slightly browned and wilted and serve!